-Low quantity of tears:
+Low-quantity of tears:

-Decreased quantity of tears is a result of aging, hormones, some medical conditions, certain medications, eye surgery, and damage to the tear gland, just to name a few.
+The decreased quantity of tears is a result of aging, hormones, some medical conditions, certain medications, eye surgery, and damage to the tear gland, just to name a few.

 Poor quality tears:

-Your tear film consists of three basic layers: fatty oils, water and mucus.
+Your tear film consists of three basic layers: fatty oils, water, and mucus.
 These tear film layers keep the surface of your eyes clear, smooth and protected.
 Problems with any of these layers can produce poor-quality tears, which allow dry spots to form on your eye, leading to irritation.

 Typical causes of inadequate tears:

 - Certain medical conditions, including diabetes, rheumatoid arthritis, lupus, scleroderma, Sjogren’s syndrome, thyroid disorders and vitamin A deficiency

 - Certain medications, including antihistamines, decongestants, hormone replacement therapy, antidepressants, and drugs for high blood pressure, acne, birth control, and Parkinson’s disease

 - Laser eye surgery, though symptoms of dry eye related to this procedure are usually temporary

 - Tear gland damage from inflammation or radiation